 One of the most common reasons for poor digestion is overeating.
 Too much food entering your body at once overwhelms your upper digestive system and this can result in heartburn, gas, diarrhea, and other unpleasant symptoms.
 A simple solution is to reduce your portion sizes.
-Imagine your stomach being a blender that needs room to properly grind and mix together the food you eat with enzymes.
-If you overfill your stomach, it will not be able to properly mix its contents.
-Don’t stuff yourself; eat until you are about two-thirds full.
+Imagine your stomach being a blender that needs room to properly grind the food you eat and mix it with enzymes.
+If you overfill your stomach, it will not be able to properly blend its contents.
+Don’t stuff yourself; eat until you comfortably satisfied.
 And eat regularly throughout the day.
 Aim for 3 small meals per day with a small snack between meals if you are legitimately hungry.

-Step 2- Eat unprocessed unrefined whole fresh foods
+Step 2- Eat unprocessed and minimally processed whole fresh foods

 With all the highly processed fast-food meals consumed every day, it’s no wonder so many people suffer from digestive problems.
 One of the most significant things you can do to ensure proper gut health is to eat mostly home-cooked meals.
 Balance your meals by including a variety of unprocessed and minimally processed whole foods.

 Step 3.
 Chew your food properly